ashishnagpal2498/hackstation/README.md

 ## 💥 How to Contribute ?
 - If you wish to contribute kindly check the [CONTRIBUTING.md](https://github.com/ashishnagpal2498/hackstation/blob/master/CONTRIBUTING.md)🤝
+- For **Open-source** contributors.
+Please start working on issue only when the issue is been assigned to you.
+- Comment on the issue if you want to work on it.
+- The issue will be assigned on first come first basis.
+- One working issue per participant.
 ## Features Implemented later